devcontainers/cli/docs/experimental/policy.md

 		}
 	},
 	// Fail to build any configurations with the 'userns' flag set (or inherited through metadata, etc...)
-	{
+	// This would need to be set through `runArgs` since there's no dev container property for this {
 		"selector": "userns",
 		"value": "host",
+		"action": "deny"
+	},
+	// Fail to build any configurations that have an 'initializeCommand' {
+		"selector": "initializeCommand",
 		"action": "deny"
 	}
 ]
 ```